 After graduating in 2014 with a B.A. in Environmental Studies and a minor in Visual Arts, Joe chased various Tampa Bay-based opportunities with the Environmental Protection Commission of Hillsborough County, Pathfinder Outdoor Education, and the Zoo Studios and Event Space.
 Today, Joe finds himself immersed in the emerging field of Environmental Communications, a career track supported by his recently completed Executive Certificate in Environmental Communications for Behavior Change at Duke University’s Nicholas School of the Environment.

-As the Tampa Bay Estuary Program’s Communication & Outreach Coordinator, Joe works with regional partners to protect and restore the bay through social marketing tactics and educational programming.
+As the Tampa Bay Estuary Program’s Science Communication Designer, Joe works with regional partners to protect and restore the bay through social marketing tactics and educational programming.
 He proudly sits on numerous boards and advisory committees, including the Manatee Awareness Coalition, Stormwater Public Education Task Force, Florida-Friendly Landscaping Committee, Bay Soundings Editorial Advisory Committee and Pathfinder Outdoor Education’s Board of Directors.

 Psychologist, PsyD, NCSP at Private Practice

-Meg Fitzpatrick graduated Eckerd in 2011 with a B.A. in Human Development.
-While at Eckerd Meg was heavily involved in the visual arts scene, but really floated, and tried a little bit of everything!
+Meg Fitzpatrick graduated Eckerd in 2012 with a B.A. in Human Development.
+While at Eckerd, Meg was heavily involved in the visual arts scene, but really floated, and tried a little bit of everything!
 She was not a kid who understood the value of college, and really only succeeded at EC due to the support and love of the Human Development professors.

 After Eckerd, Meg moved to Hawaii for a year to work at a horticultural therapy program, then to Boston to work at a residential treatment center while she figured out what I wanted to do within the world of mental health.
 She then switched to a position as an in-home therapist for high risk adolescents for two years, and decided grad school was the move.
 Meg pursued my doctorate in School Psychology at University of Colorado Denver, and graduated in 2020.
 Since then, she has also pursued her license in clinical psychology, and is now a dual licensed psychologist with both clinical and school licenses.